Usha Mittal Institute of Technology: Committees

 E-Elite, National Entrepreneurship Network (NEN).
 The college has a National Service Scheme (NSS) unit.
 Recently, in 2019, UMIT started another chapter known as the Google Developer student club (GDSC) which is powered by Google.
 UMIT is one of the few colleges to have this club.

 UMIT also has Sports Council which conducts 'Xuberance week' as their main event and conducts many sports related fun events to encourage students to maintain their physical fitness.

-The college holds an annual cultural festival, 'Arcane Illusions'.
-The councils also hold festivals: CSI organizes the technical festival 'Abhivyakti' while IEEE organizes '360 Degrees'.

-In 2009, UMIT hosted the national-level conference-cum-technical festival 'Tech Tornado', organised by the ACM Students chapter.
+In 2009, UMIT hosted the national-level conference-cum-technical festival 'Tech Tornado', organised by the SNDT ACM-W Student Chapter.
 The chapter sponsor is Dr. T.J.
 Mathew.
 The 2009 trophy was won by PSG Coimbatore.

+The college holds an annual cultural festival, 'Arcane Illusions'.
+The councils also hold festivals: SNDT ACM-W Student Chapter organizes its national level fest 'Tech Tornado and Tech week' which is a 2+5 days long fest activity (hosting 72 hr hackathons) following this several other councils like CSI organizes their 2 days technical festival 'Abhivyakti' while IEEE organizes 2 days technical fest '360 Degrees'.